Sanjay8874/court-of-love/README.md

 # Court of Love ❤

 A playful, romantic, mobile-friendly apology website built as a static interactive story.
-The defendant pleads for forgiveness, faces a few affectionate courtroom questions, and ends with a dinner invitation.
+The defendant pleads for forgiveness.

 ## Features